-Both in-person and written public comments are welcomed and encouraged.
-Written public comments received by noon on Monday, February 27, 2023, will be read at the appropriate time in the agenda.
-Please note: A total of 30 minutes will be permitted for Public Comments and no more than three minutes per public comment.
+Public comments are welcomed and encouraged.
+Public comments received by 3:00 on Wednesday, April 12, 2023 will be read at the appropriate time in the agenda.
+Please note: A total of 30 minutes will be permitted for Public Comments and no more than 3 minutes per public comment.
+The Public will have the opportunity to provide comments via zoom during the meeting.
 All comments received will be included in the meeting minutes regardless of whether they are read aloud at the meeting.
-Public comments shall be emailed to communitydevelopment@lakecountyil.gov with the following information:
+Public comments may be submitted in advance of the meeting via email to community development@lakecountyil. gov with the following information:

 - Subject title: Housing and Community Development Commission

 - Name

 - Organization

-- Topic or agenda item
+Topic or agenda item